laszlocph/website/src/_posts/2020-11-20-2020-Consulting-products-finances-a-year-in-review.md

 image: images/revenue-cropped.png
 link: /2020-consulting-products-finances-a-year-in-review
 permalink: /2020-consulting-products-finances-a-year-in-review
 excerpt: 2020 has been a transition year in my consulting business.
-In this post I make an inventory of all software assets I have control of,then I look at the costs of independent product development by comparing my revenue to previous years
+In this post I make an inventory of all software assets I have control of, then I look at the costs of independent product development by comparing my revenue to previous years

 ---